Jaggery: South Asia

-Jaggery is used as an ingredient in sweet and savoury dishes in the cuisines of India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan and Iran.
-For example, a pinch of it is sometimes added to sambar, rasam and other common dishes in Udupi cuisine.
-Jaggery is added to lentil soups (dāl) to add sweetness to balance the spicy, salty, and sour components, particularly in Gujarati cuisine.
+Jaggery is used as an ingredient in sweet and savoury dishes in the cuisines of India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan and other parts of South Asia.

+In India, jaggery is used in traditional sweets, desserts and beverages.
+It is also used in some savoury dishes, where small quantities may be added to balance spicy, salty or sour flavours.
+For example, it is sometimes used in sambar, rasam and lentil-based dishes.